 An Arbitrary List of Things Anathema to Good Essay Writing (According to Lydon)

 Writing an essay is easy, so long as its author isn’t particularly invested in the quality of the writing.
-But should the writer care to care about the writing (or at least the reader), then the business of writing a good essay is actually quite difficult.
+But should the writer bother to care about the writing (or at least the reader), then the business of writing a good essay is actually quite difficult.
 It is also, unfortunately, a practiced skill.
 There is no simple checklist for a good essay.
 I sincerely wish there was - teaching it would simply be a matter of going down the list!
 No, even if a particular essay had all the pieces of what might be considered “good,” it might still end up being “rather terrible” in the same way that a mannequin might technically have all the pieces of an ideal dance partner - in both cases, when you get out in front of people with it, it just isn’t going to move in a way that arouses the envy of your audience.

 Lacking the ability to clearly identify the good in a particularly meaningful way, I can at least identify the bad, or at the very least the things that arbitrarily make me grumpy when I see them on the page.
-To be clear, this is no official list from the gods of grammar, but are the whims of an English teach with an inflated sense of self and the arrogance to believe he can decide what should or should not be done.
+To be clear, this is no official list from the gods of grammar, but are the whims of an English teacher with an inflated sense of self and the arrogance to believe he can decide what should or should not be done.

 That’s your Title?